zanreal-labs/legal/en/privacy.md

 We may need you to provide certain identifying information related to your account (i.e., user ID) or your recent interactions with us to verify your identity or the identity of any individual for whom you are requesting information.
 We cannot respond to your request if we cannot verify your identity and/or authority to make the request on behalf of another and confirm that the personal information relates to you.

 If you wish to use an authorized agent to submit a request to exercise your rights on your behalf, you must provide the authorized agent written permission signed by you.
-We may deny a request from an authorized agent if the agent cannot provide ZANREAL Labs your signed permission demonstrating that the agent is authorized to act on your behalf.
+We may deny a request from an authorized agent if the agent cannot provide ZanReal Labs your signed permission demonstrating that the agent is authorized to act on your behalf.

 We fulfill requests within 45 days of receiving your request.
 Please note that your request may be limited in certain cases, for example if complying with your request would conflict with: